Pylons/pyramid/docs/narr/commandline.rst

 Making Your Script into a Console Script
 ----------------------------------------

-A "console script" is :term:`setuptools` terminology for a script that gets installed into the ``bin`` directory of a Python :term:`virtual environment` (or "base" Python environment) when a :term:`distribution` which houses that script is installed.
+A "console script" is :term:`Setuptools` terminology for a script that gets installed into the ``bin`` directory of a Python :term:`virtual environment` (or "base" Python environment) when a :term:`distribution` which houses that script is installed.
 Because it's installed into the ``bin`` directory of a